How to insert and customize shapes in Captivate

 Posted by Greten on 03 May 2019 under Tools

-Shapes are one of the simplest, and also one of the most useful functions you can find in Captivate.
-You can insert different shapes on your elearning slide in a manner not unlike in documents and slide presentations.
+Shapes are one of the simplest, and also one of the most useful features you can find in Captivate.
+You can insert different shapes on your elearning slide in a manner not unlike in word processors and slide presentation applications.

 Shapes are useful in creating diagrams, concepts maps, flow charts, and maybe some other presentation elements that you can think and limited only by your creativity.
 Unlike documents and like slide presentations, you can animate these shapes.
 Unlike slide presentations, you can turn them into interactive elements.